TranNhiem/FoxBrain_LLMs/README.md

 + [Comming_soon] We release Yi 6B, 34B fine-tuning on 200k Zh_Chinese and English pair Mix Instruction 🔥
 -->

-We provide a number of model checkpoints that we trained.
-Please find them on Hugging Face [here](https://huggingface.co/trannhiem).
-Here are some quick links to the checkpoints that are finetuned from LLaMa 2:
+We will soon provide a number of model checkpoints that we trained.
+Please find them on Hugging Face [here](https://huggingface.co/FoxconnAI).

 | **Model**         |                   **Link**                                                            |
 |--------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|